When helium balloons are a bust: Ontario researcher estimates hundreds of thousands end up in Great Lakes | CBC News

 Grieves said she and Ley found plenty of pink and blue balloons released at trendy gender reveal parties, as well as graduation balloons coinciding with the end of the school year.

-"They say things like 'follow your dreams' or 'the adventure is just beginning,' but it's just this huge balloon trashing this beautiful landscape, so it's a bit shocking to see that."
+"They say things like 'Follow your dreams' or 'The adventure is just beginning,' but it's just this huge balloon trashing this beautiful landscape, so it's a bit shocking to see that."

 One of the most striking finds that illustrates how a seemingly small and fleeting moment of celebration can have a lasting effect on the environment, according to Grieves, was a balloon from last Christmas.